-Although Pikayo is located within the Condado Plaza Hilton, it is its own independent restaurant.
-The atmosphere is high class and yet the dress code allowed for us to come in from a day on the town still wearing shorts.
+Although Pikayo was located within the Condado Plaza Hilton, it was its own independent restaurant.
+The atmosphere was high class and yet the dress code allowed for us to come in from a day on the town still wearing shorts.
 The service was top notch and subtly impressive.
-A nice touch of service was when selecting a wine, the lead server brought us both his preferred selection and what we’d requested (because he was truly more knowledgeable about the dining experience in store).

 Note: just because we were welcomed in wearing resort-wear, Pikayo is exceptionally upscale and warrants tasteful, cocktail attire.